 Will you be visiting Victoria, BC this year?
 Find out where to go and what to do, especially if you have kids in tow!
-Use this article as a guide to finding the best outdoor family activities in Victoria.
+Use this article as a guide to finding the best outdoor activities, tours and attractions in Victoria BC.

 (For indoor attractions, read this article: Best Indoor Activities in Victoria)

 This article contains a few affiliate links.
 If you happen to book a tour or purchase tickets through the link I may receive a small commission at no extra cost to you.